kedro-org/kedro/docs/source/data/advanced_data_catalog_usage.md

 ## How to read the same file using two different datasets

-When you want to load and save the same file, via its specified `filepath`, using different `DataSet` implementations, you'll need to use transcoding.
+Use transcoding to load and save a file via its specified `filepath` using more than one `DataSet` implementation.

 ### A typical example of transcoding

-For instance, parquet files can not only be loaded via the `ParquetDataSet` using `pandas`, but also directly by `SparkDataSet`.
+Parquet files can not only be loaded via the `ParquetDataSet` using `pandas`, but also directly by `SparkDataSet`.
 This conversion is typical when coordinating a `Spark` to `pandas` workflow.

 To enable transcoding, define two `DataCatalog` entries for the same dataset in a common format (Parquet, JSON, CSV, etc.) in your `conf/base/catalog.yml`: